MelodyYX/Interaction_UnityXR/README.md

 AR Planes and Point Clouds are displayed on the screen to represent the planes and points which are detected from the real environment.

 * IAR 2.0: AR Robot Added.
 Click the AR plane on the screen and an AR robot will be created on the selected location.
-Light estimation added to increase the realism of the robot.
+Light estimation added to make the robot more realistic.

-* IAR 3.0: AR Balls Added.
+* IAR 3.0: Ball interaction Added.
-Click 'Fire' button, a ball will be shot and interact with AR trackables, the robot will move when it is hit by a ball.
+Click 'Fire' button, a ball will be shot and interact with AR trackables, the robot will move when it is hit by a ball。 Occlusion Shader added to make AR planes more realistic.

 * Testing info displayed on the screen:
-Image to represent the real world's light color.
+Image to represent the real world's light color；
-AR system stage.
+AR system stage；
-Number of AR planes and PointClouds.
+Number of AR planes and PointClouds；
 Nubmer of balls shot.